shane-kercheval/llm-workflow/README.md

         f"requirements that should be followed:\n\n```{user_prompt}```"

 def prompt_extract_code(_) -> str:
-    # `_` signals that we are ignoring the input (from the previous link)
+    # `_` signals that we are ignoring the input (from the previous task)
     return "Return only the primary code of interest from the previous answer, "\
         "including docstrings, but without any text/response."

-# The only requirement for the list of links is that each item/link is a
+# The only requirement for the list of tasks is that each item/task is a
-# callable where the output of one task matches the input of the next link.
+# callable where the output of one task matches the input of the next task.
-# The input to the chain is passed to the first link;
+# The input to the workflow is passed to the first task;
-# the output of the last task is returned by the chain.
+# the output of the last task is returned by the workflow.
-chain = Chain(links=[
+workflow = workflow(tasks=[
     prompt_template,      # modifies the user's prompt
     prompt_enhancer,      # returns an improved version of the user's prompt chat_assistant,       # returns the chat response based on the improved prompt